 Medical Marijuana (AKA Medical Cannabis)

-Twenty-three states and Washington DC have now passed laws allowing medical marijuana use, and twenty states have passed some form of decriminalization.
+Many states have now passed laws allowing medical marijuana use, and several states have passed some form of decriminalization.
 In spite of this, marijuana remains a Schedule I drug and possession/use remains a criminal offense under federal law.

 Medical cannabis contains a variety of components and extracts used to treat qualifying medical conditions which vary from state to state.
 In Minnesota for example, indications for the use of medical cannabis include HIV/AIDS, Tourette’s Syndrome, seizures, amyotrophic lateral sclerosis (ALS), cachexia, pain and nausea associated with cancer, and more.
 Some forms of medical cannabis contain THC and have psychoactive properties, while others (e.g., cannabidiol or CBD) have no psychoactive effects.